Moody Bible Institute

 Moody Bible Institute (MBI) is a private evangelical Christian Bible college in Chicago, Illinois.
 It was founded by evangelist and businessman Dwight Lyman Moody in 1886.
 Historically, MBI has maintained positions that have identified it as non-charismatic, dispensational, and generally Calvinistic.
 Today, MBI operates undergraduate programs and Moody Theological Seminary at the Chicago campus.
 The Seminary also operates a satellite campus in Plymouth, Michigan.
-Moody Aviation operates a flight school in Spokane, Washington.
+MBI also operates Moody Aviation, an undergraduate flight school and aviation mechanic program in Spokane, Washington.

 History

-Early years
+20th century

 Emma Dryer organized the "May Institute", a weekly meeting for prayer and fellowship, with Moody's permission in 1883.
 Participants in the May Institute encouraged Moody to found a school to train young people for evangelism to carry on the Christian revival tradition.

 On January 22, 1886, Moody addressed church members: "I tell you what, and what I have on my heart, I believe we have got to have gap-men: men to stand between the laity and the ministers; men who are trained to do city mission work.
 Take men that have the gifts and train them for the work of reaching the people."
 As a result of this meeting, held at Farwell Hall, the group founded the Chicago Evangelization Society for the "education and training of Christian workers, including teachers, ministers, missionaries, and musicians who may completely and effectively proclaim the gospel of Jesus Christ."
 The society was renamed "Moody Bible Institute" after Moody died in 1899.

 Before 1900, Moody played a significant role in fund-raising to support MBI.
 After Moody died, however, the institute struggled financially.
 James M. Gray, the president of the school, invited Henry Parsons Crowell to financially restructure the institute.
 Crowell established the school on business principles of productivity and performance.
 The MBI Executive Committee met nearly every Tuesday for the next 40 years.
 An administration building took years to complete, but when the building was dedicated there was no mortgage and only $50,000 left to pay.